ewjay/fapiwiki/FAPI_Meeting_Notes_2016-11-29.rst

 API Days (Nat)
 -------------------
 * http://www.apidays.io/
 * Sascha received the note that FAPI could have 20 minutes during a PSD2 talk of one of my company members.
-That would be on the 13th of December.
+That would be on the 13th of December <-- Now 14th according to the schedule?
+* Nat is in touch with CA team.
+Need to develop slides.

 AOB